hokein/Automata.js/readme.md

 ###FSM

-`FSM` is a object represent a finite state machine, json definition is below:
+`FSM` is a object represent a finite state machine(NFA, DFA).

+The json definition is below:

 ```
 {